 Visits to the Calm Waters Spa and Fitness Center are included in the resort fee.
 Services and treatments, such as a couples massages using organic aromatherapy oils, are available for a price.

 Spectacular sunsets are offered free of charge.

 What to See and Do Nearby Hawks Cay

 The main activities outside the resort are all about being on or in the waters that surround Duck Key.
 Diving expeditions, world-class fishing, and sunset cruises are among the most popular ways to enjoy the turquoise waters of the Atlantic and Gulf.

 The 106-mile Florida Keys Scenic Highway connects the state's mainland with Key West and all the other Keys in between.
 A ten-minute drive from the resort in Marathon, visit Florida Keys Aquarium Encounters to swim with the fishes in this aquarium park.
 At the nearby Turtle Hospital, learn how the staff rehabilitates endangered sea turtles and see some of their happiest patients up close.

 Couples can be married in a gazebo beside the Dolphin Connection, poolside, or on a lawn overlooking Tom’s Harbor.
 Destination weddings here normally number 20-30 guests.
 Ask the resort to coordinate arrivals, accommodations, receptions, and the ceremony itself.

 Is Hawks Cay Right for You?

 Duck Key is an enclave unto itself.
-So be prepared to be content with staying in a place that is not adjacent to wild nightspots, restaurants and the like, unless you feel like running up and down the highway for nocturnal adventures.
+So either be content with staying in a place that is not adjacent to wild nightspots, restaurants and the like, or plan to head up or down the highway for nocturnal adventures.
 The resort is not all-inclusive so figure on paying big-city prices for meals and drinks.

 Info and Reservations: